Xv64/OS/README.md

 `-l` - this parameter stands for "legacy" and enables IDE drives.
 At the moment SATA drives are a work-in-progress, so if you actually want to run the OS (as opposed to developing AHCI/SATA support) you will want to INCLUDE this parameter.

 Additional QEMU arguments can be supplied with the `QEMU_OPTS` environmental variable.
-For example, if you wanted to supply to QEMU option to disable its graphical UI (`-nographic`), you'd do that like:
+For example, if you wanted to supply the QEMU option to disable its graphical UI (`-nographic`), you'd do that like:

 `env QEMU_OPTS=-nographic ./run.sh`